grusin-db/uc-azure-account-scim-sync-py/README.md

 - **Azure CLI**, allowing user to authenticate via device code, or via browser auth.
 Without need of storing any credentials in enviroment, or any config files.
 This is the best practice method for authentication from local machine.

+  - Make sure that you are authenticated to correct tenant in [Azure Portal](http://portal.azure.com)
-  - To authenticate, run: `az login --tenant <TenantID>`.
+  - To 'authenticate' the shell, run: `az login --tenant <TenantID>`.
 The auth **might** work if you just run `az login`, but then you may face issues with MFA related errors when you user account has access to multiple azure tenants.
-  - Azure CLI installation manuals: [macOS](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-macos), [windows](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli), [linux](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt).
-  - Note: when running from `azure devops`, hosted agents have it already preinstalled.
+  - Azure CLI installation manual: [macOS](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-macos), [windows](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli), [linux](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt). `azure devops` hosted agents have it already preinstalled.
   - Troubleshoot auth errors:
     - Once authenticated, run `az account get-access-token --resource https://graph.microsoft.com/`, it should return `json` document with token.
 If you get MFA errors make sure you include  `--tenant` parameter in your `az login`
+    - If you see may see `jwt ... token` related errors, this usually can be fixed by cleaning login cache `az cache purge`

 - **Environment** allowing authentication of service principals via environment variables.
 Auth method mainly used in devops.
 Set following [variables](https://learn.microsoft.com/en-us/python/api/overview/azure/identity-readme?view=azure-python#environment-variables):
   - `AZURE_CLIENT_ID` - ID of a Microsoft Entra application